ATS-INTC/docs/_ats-intc/03inner-struct-behavior.md

 ### Inner Structures

 The **Priority Scheduler** and **IPC Handler Queues** belong to the specific kernel or user process.
-We only support four groups of two structures.
-The **Blocked Queue for External Device** and **Process Status Table** belong to the whole system and maintaine the global information, so we just need support one.
+We only support four groups of these two structures.
+The **Blocked Queues for External Device** and **Process Status Table** belong to the whole system and maintain the global information, so we just need support one.

+> **Note**: All blocked queues only support the top abstract of respective handler.
+For example, the syscall(IPC) queue only maintains the blocked syscall dispatch task, the specific syscall handler related to the syscall arguments is not supported.

 #### Priority Scheduler